TlhakaneloMokhio/My-sample-project/README.md

 ## everyday git commands
 - `git status` - this checks the status of the changes made in my files
 - `git add filename.extension`- this stages the file
-- `git commit -m "this is a commit message"`
+- `git commit -m "this is a commit message"` - message for the commit , where and where it was committed
+- `git push` uploads the files